LucaDiFiori/CPP---Module---06/README.md

 {
     f (A());  //Implicit conversion  --> OK
               /*(Function f takes a reference to a C object, and I'm passing an A object.
-                The compiler converts the A object into a C objec) */
+                The compiler converts the A object into a C objec using this constructor:
+                C (const A &_) {return;}) */

-    f (B());  //Implicit conversion NOT OK, costructor is explicit }
+    f (B());  //Implicit conversion NOT OK, costructor is explicit /*In this case, I must create a C object first and then pass it to the function*/ }
 ```
 **Explanation**